liuzhibin-cn/research/spring-cloud/spring-cloud-doc.md

 Quick Start
 Spring Cloud Bus works by adding Spring Boot autconfiguration if it detects itself on the classpath.
 All you need to do to enable the bus is to add spring-cloud-starter-bus-amqp to your dependency management and Spring Cloud takes care of the rest.
 Make sure RabbitMQ is available and configured to provide a ConnectionFactory: running on localhost you shouldn’t have to do anything, but if you are running remotely use Spring Cloud Connectors, or Spring Boot conventions to define the broker credentials, e.g.

-application.yml
+`application.yml`
 spring:
   rabbitmq:
     host: mybroker.com
     port: 5672
     username: user
     password: secret
 The bus currently supports sending messages to all nodes listening or all nodes for a particular service (as defined by Eureka).
 More selector criteria will be added in the future (ie. only service X nodes in data center Y, etc…​).
 The http endpoints are under the /bus/* actuator namespace.
 There are currently two implemented.
-The first, /bus/env, sends key/values pairs to update each nodes Spring Environment.
+The first, /bus/env, sends key/values pairs to update each nodes Spring `Environment`.
 The second, /bus/refresh, will reload each application’s configuration, just as if they had all been pinged on their /refresh endpoint.

 Addressing an Instance
 The HTTP endpoints accept a "destination" parameter, e.g. "/bus/refresh?destination=customers:9000", where the destination is an ApplicationContext ID.
 If the ID is owned by an instance on the Bus then it will process the message and all other instances will ignore it.
-Spring Boot sets the ID for you in the ContextIdApplicationContextInitializer to a combination of the spring.application.name, active profiles and server.port by default.
+Spring Boot sets the ID for you in the ContextIdApplicationContextInitializer to a combination of the `spring.application.name`, active profiles and server.port by default.

 Addressing all instances of a service
 The "destination" parameter is used in a Spring PathMatcher (with the path separator as a colon :) to determine if an instance will process the message.
 Using the example from above, "/bus/refresh?destination=customers:**" will target all instances of the "customers" service regardless of the profiles and ports set as the ApplicationContext ID.